zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-rest-api.md

 ## REST API Endpoints

-Our service supports CURD actions on the four different resource types involved, including Project, Data Asset, Model, and Deployment.
+Our service supports CRUD (Create, Read, Update, Delete) actions on the four different resource types involved, including Project, Data Asset, Model, and Deployment.

 The following are a few examples of accessing those API endpoints using Python.
 The complete code file can be [downloaded here](../../files/anomaly_detection_rest_api_example.py).